-43-B. The Director-General of Customs has the power to prescribe notification relating to the functions, procedures, duration of time, security deposits and fines in respect of the temporary admission of goods.]1
+[43-B. The Director-General of Customs has the power to prescribe notification relating to the functions, procedures, duration of time, security deposits and fines in respect of the temporary admission of goods.]1

-[Power to make procedure concerning Temporary Admission]1.
+[Power to make Procedure concerning TemporaryAdmission.]1

-- 49. The [Ministry of Finance]1 may from time to time, by notification in the Gazette, - (a) declare what goods shall, for the purpose of this Chapter, be deemed to be [incapable]3 of being easily identified; and - (b) prohibit the payment of drawback upon the reexportation of goods or any specified goods or class of goods to any specified foreign port. - 50.
-Notwithstanding anything hereinbefore contained, no drawback shall be allowed - When no drawback allowed.
+- 49. The [Union Ministry of Planning and Finance]4 may from time to time, by notification in the Gazette, - (a) declare what goods shall, for the purpose of this Chapter, be deemed to be [incapable]5 of being easily identified; and - (b) prohibit the payment of drawback upon the re-exportation of goods or any specified goods or class of goods to any specified foreign port. - 50.
+Notwithstanding anything hereinbefore contained, no drawback shall be allowed - (a) upon goods not included in the export manifest, or